Claude Technical Tutor

 Overview

-A Socratic technical tutor for Claude Code with structured session note-taking.
+A guided discovery tutor for Claude Code with structured session note-taking.

 Claude Technical Tutor is a Claude Code plugin that changes how Claude interacts with you during technical work.
-Instead of solving problems for you, it asks guiding questions, identifies broken assumptions, and names the underlying concepts — the way a good teacher would.
-It also captures structured notes as you work, so the things you learn don't evaporate when the session ends.
+Instead of solving problems for you, it researches vendor documentation, points you to specific sources, and guides you through building hands-on — the way a good mentor would.
+It captures structured notes as you work, so the things you learn don't evaporate when the session ends.

 Design Philosophy